robzino/okta-portal/README.md

 # okta-portal
 This is a basic Flask app that allows support engineers to manage Okta users without using the Okta console where they may have too many permissions for other areas.
-It uses an Okta OpenID connect application for authentication.
+It uses an Okta OpenID connect for authentication.

 Refer to: https://www.okta.com/free-trial/workforce-identity to create a free trial account.
 Steps to create a new application in Okta are here: https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_OIDC.htm